On the convergence of proximal gradient methods for convex simple bilevel optimization: Introduction

 \section{Introduction}

-Bilevel programing refers to a class of optimization problems with a hierarchical structure where solution of one optimization problem is computed over the set of solutions of another one.
+Bilevel programs consist of optimization problems with a hierarchical structure where the solution of one optimization problem is sought over the set of solutions of another one.
 Such problems originally emerged in the framework of game theory and have been studied extensively since the 1950s, see \cite{dempe2002foundations,dempe2020bilevel} for an extensive overview.
-Recently, they have also found applications in various areas of machine learning such as hyperparameter optimization, meta learning, data poisoning attacks, and reinforcement learning \cite{franceschi2018bilevel,rajeswaran2019meta,hong2023two,grazzi2022bilevel,borsos2020coresets}.
+Recently, they have also found applications in various areas of machine learning such as hyperparameter optimization, meta learning, data poisoning attacks, and reinforcement learning \cite{franceschi2018bilevel,rajeswaran2019meta,hong2023two,grazzi2023bilevel,borsos2020coresets}.
 Variational inequality variants have also been of much interest in recent years \cite{facchinei2014vi,bigi2022combining,lampariello2022solution,kaushik2021method,pedregosa2016hyperparameter}.
-The standard approach for solving general bilevel programs is to solve a series of approximate problems with better regularity properties.
-This approach has been intensively studied in the literature (refer to \cite{facchinei2014vi,bahraoui1994convergence,attouch1996viscosity} and the references therein).
-However, it is widely known that these approaches can suffer from many practical issues related to convergence speed and stability.
+The standard approach for addressing bilevel programs consists of solving a series of approximate problems with better regularity properties; refer to \cite{facchinei2014vi,bahraoui1994convergence,attouch1996viscosity} and the references therein.
+However, it is widely known that these techniques can suffer from many practical issues related to convergence speed and stability.

-In this work, we study \emph{simple bilevel programs} which refers to problems where the lower level problem does not have a parametric dependence on the variables of the upper level problem.
-We split both the upper and the lower cost functions as the sum of differentiable and nonsmooth terms and propose a fast explicit algorithm without the need to solve any inner minimizations.
+In this work, we study \emph{simple bilevel programs} which refers to problems where the lower level does not have a parametric dependence on the variables of the upper level problem.
+We split both the upper and the lower cost functions as the sum of differentiable and nonsmooth terms and study two explicit algorithms without the need to solve any inner minimizations.
 In particular, we consider structured simple bilevel programs of the form